 - Supporting Vulnerable Customers and Communities.
-In 2022, Evergy's Corporate Social Impact program made an intentional shift in community investments and customer support to address energy burden, access to equity, and capacity building. - Worked face-to-face with more than 35,000 customers and secured more than \$52M in utility payment assistance. - Opened a second Evergy Connect customer walk-in facility to provide customized, face-to-face support, and linkages to payment and social service resources. - Provided millions of dollars in grants to agencies that work with disadvantaged and underserved communities. - Decreased energy burden by linking income eligible customers to an array of programs and wrap-around services. - Invested in agencies that help fund and develop minority-owned small businesses. - Made key investments in agencies that address policies to affect equity issues. - ESG Reporting and Additional Information.
-In 2022, Evergy further integrated the climate change risk assessment into its existing Enterprise Risk Management ("ERM") process and updated the Task Force on Climate-related Financial Disclosures ("TCFD") report, which explains in detail how we manage relevant climate-related risks and opportunities.
-Evergy also participated in voluntary ESG reporting through CDP, a global platform for companies to disclose, measure, and manage their environmental data ("CDP").
-For the first time, Evergy completed the full CDP questionnaires for both climate change and water security, receiving a B letter grade for both.
-Additionally, Evergy disclosed its first Global Reporting Initiative (GRI) report and received independent third-party verification on select ESG metrics.
-Finally, during 2022, Evergy also disclosed its Policy on Environmental Practices and Policy on Water Resources.
-In 2022, Evergy joined the Electric Power Research Institute's Climate Resilience and Adaptation Initiative (ClimateREADI), which is focused on developing a comprehensive framework to inform infrastructure investment and deployment in order to help ensure a resilient power system.
-For additional information about Evergy's ESG efforts and reporting, please go to investors.evergy.com/sustainability where you will find links to Evergy's Sustainability Report, TCFD Report, Sustainability Accounting Standards Board (SASB) Report, Edison Electric Institute ("EEI") ESG Metrics, the 2022 CDP Climate and Water Questionnaires, and the 2021 IRP Overview.
-For more information on Evergy's policies and corporate governance and committee information, please go to investors.evergy.com/sustainability/corporategovernance/documents-charters.
+Evergy's corporate social impact program continued to focus on community investments and customer support to address energy burden, access to equity, and capacity building resulting in the following strategic milestones: - Evergy's customer outreach team worked face-to-face with more than 38,000 customers and helped income-eligible customers secure more than \$42 million in utility payment assistance. - Evergy's two "Evergy Connect" walk-in facilities provided assistance to more than 30,000 customers with customized, face-to-face support, and linkages to energy efficiency programs, payment assistance, and social service resources. - The community investments program provided millions of dollars in grants to agencies that work with disadvantaged and underserved communities, help fund and develop minority-owned small businesses and improve access to equity. - Continued outreach work helped decrease energy burden by linking income-eligible customers to an array of programs and wrap-around services. - Supporting Environmental Leadership.
+Evergy provided support and volunteerism to many conservation and environmental partnerships including the following: - Evergy's Green Team worked to protect and enhance several wetlands, animal habitats and waterways. - The community investments program provided key support to distribute and help plant hundreds of trees in underserved communities. - Made direct contributions to help protect resources, build and enhance trails and waterways and native wildlands and habitats. - ESG Reporting and Additional Information.
+In 2023, Evergy continued focusing on documenting Evergy's climate risks as part of its existing Enterprise Risk Management ("ERM") program, in alignment with the Task Force on Climate-related Financial Disclosures ("TCFD") framework.
+Evergy continued the engagement with the Electric Power Research Institute's Climate Resilience and Adaptation Initiative (ClimateREADI), which is focused on developing a comprehensive framework to inform infrastructure investment and deployment in order to help ensure a resilient power system.
+Evergy also participated in voluntary ESG reporting through CDP, a global platform for companies to disclose, measure, and manage their environmental data.
+Additionally, Evergy continued to voluntarily report on company performance and programs through its annual Sustainability Report, among others, while also receiving third-party verification on key environmental and social metrics.
+For additional information about Evergy's ESG efforts and reporting, please go to investors.evergy.com/sustainability where you will find links to Evergy's Sustainability Report, TCFD Report, Sustainability Accounting Standards Board (SASB) Report, Edison Electric Institute ("EEI") ESG Metrics, the 2023 CDP Climate and Water Questionnaires, and the 2021 IRP Overview.
+For more information on Evergy's policies and corporate governance and committee information, please go to: investors.evergy.com/sustainability/corporategovernance/documents-charters.
+The contents of the investor relations website, including reports and documents contained therein, are not incorporated into this filing.